 The Step-Through version of the Aventure we tested has a 250 lb rider weight limit and a low-slung frame that makes getting on and off the bike quite easy.
 This bike also comes in a traditional step-over frame style.
 The Step-Through comes in two frame sizes, S/M for riders between 4'11" and 5'7" and M/L (tested) for riders between 5'8" and 6'2".
 This means most riders should be able to match a frame size to their height for a more refined fit than the one size fits most approach of most other brands.
 Our test bike had an ample range of seatpost adjustment, and our 6'0" tester was able to get the seat at the appropriate height for proper leg extension while pedaling.
 The handlebar has a somewhat limited range of adjustability in the form of spacers that can be moved above and below the stem, but we found it to be adequate for our comfort during testing.
 The seated pedaling position is upright and comfortable, with a nice cushioned seat and riser handlebar.

 The Aventure comes with a quality build that enhances its ride quality.
 Most importantly, it comes with powerful Bengal Ares 3 hydraulic disc brakes that have no problem controlling the speed of this heavyweight bike.
 The 8-speed Shimano drivetrain performed flawlessly for us during testing with crisp shifts, intuitive controls, and an ample gear range.
 It also comes with front and rear fenders to keep you dry when riding in inclement weather or splashing through puddles or small creeks.
-A bright headlight and integrated taillight that functions as a brake light are also included to enhance your vision and visibility when riding in challenging light conditions.
+A bright headlight and integrated rear lights that function as a brake light are also included to enhance your vision and visibility when riding in challenging light conditions.
 The Aventure has mounts for front and rear cargo racks which Aventon sells separately.

 Our biggest gripe with the Aventure is its weight.
 At 73 lbs, this bike is definitely on the heavy side, so transporting it can be a challenge.
 It is a little bit too heavy to carry on virtually any bike rack and moving it up or down a flight of stairs or loading it into the back of a truck isn't exactly easy.
 This bike is best suited for being stored in a garage or shed and being ridden from the house.

 With a large 720Wh battery, we expected the Aventure to ride away from the competition in our range testing.
 We were surprised to find, however, that it didn't top the charts in this metric, riding 24.65 miles with 1,419 feet of elevation gain/loss in a time of 1 hour and 31 minutes at an average speed of 16.2 mph.
-This is about 4-5 miles shy of the distance traveled by the top performers in this metric, most of which have slightly smaller battery storage capacities.
+This is a few miles shy of the distance traveled by the top performers in this metric, most of which have slightly smaller battery storage capacities.
 That said, 24.65 miles is still a respectable distance to travel while using just the throttle and not pedaling at all on our rolling test course.
 Aventon claims a throttle range of 27 miles, and we feel that seems entirely possible on flat ground in perfect conditions.

 It is worth noting that the Aventure is quite heavy, weighing in at 73 lbs, and this weight is definitely a factor that we believe could result in a reduction of its range.
 Likewise, the 4-inch wide knobby tires certainly create a bit more drag than narrower, smoother tires, further reducing its rolling efficiency.
 The Aventure's 750W motor is also among the most powerful we've tested, and likely uses battery power a little more quickly than less powerful motors.
 This is especially true when pushing the throttle all the way down for an hour and a half as we did during our range test.
 We also don't feel the Aventure's average speed during our range test accurately reflects just how fast this bike was going, as we encountered some vehicle traffic that caused us to slow down and stop on several occasions.